vilisimo/tasks/README.md

 # About
-This is a simple command line tool to enable creating keeping track of tasks that need to be done.
+This is a simple command line tool to enable creating and keeping track of tasks that need to be done.

 # But why
 The major reason for this project is to have a simple project that allows some degree of experimentation.